yellowflowersorganics-star/smartcrop-os/docs/CONTRIBUTING.md

-# Contributing to SmartCrop OS
+# Contributing to CropWise

-Thank you for your interest in contributing to SmartCrop OS!
+Thank you for your interest in contributing to CropWise!
 This document provides guidelines and instructions for contributing.

 ## 🤝 Code of Conduct